richardbeare/ASCIA_Vis_Workshop/README.md

 1. We will attempt to use a tool called "etherpads" for communication during the workshop:

    [https://pad.carpentries.org/ASCIA_Vis_Workshop](https://pad.carpentries.org/ASCIA_Vis_Workshop)
-1. Retrieve updates to this material using:
+1. Retrieve updates to this material using (on the day of the course if I make modifications):
     ```R
     gert::git_pull()
     ```